-With traced signatures, forgers take a signature, put a piece of paper over it, and often put a backlight on the sheet with the original signature so they can see the outline clearly.
+Faking a signature by tracing would be like a con artist stealing the Mona Lisa, sticking a piece of paper over it, and then tracing it.
+With traced signatures, forgers take a signature, place a sheet of paper over it, and often use a backlight on the sheet with the original signature to see the outline clearly.
 Then they slowly trace the signature on the top paper.

-I’m not going to tell you all the evidence because I think you still need to hire an expert to do that.
-Trying to be your own handwriting expert is like going to WebMD instead of going to a doctor.
+I’ll be honest, I’m not going to walk you through every indicator to look for, because trying to be your own handwriting expert is like going to WebMD instead of seeing a doctor.

 But it’s very hard to trace a signature without leaving evidence, without hesitating and stopping and leaving ink spots.
 And it’s very hard to simulate a signature without making errors in the letter forms, the structure, and the speed.